SPISE Internship Program

 2016 Internship Program

-For 2016, five interns were engaged in internships at Harris Paints, Foursquare Rum Distillery, Genesis Engineering Solutions and the STARS program at the University of California, San Diego.
-CADSTI-New England’s October 2016 Newsletter, below, features the five SPISE Caribbean students who participated in the 2016 Internship program:
+In 2016, CADSTI-NE arranged 5 internships for SPISE graduates at Harris Paints, Foursquare Rum Distillery, Genesis Engineering Solutions and the STARS program at the University of California, San Diego.
+CADSTI-New England’s October 2016 Newsletter, below, features the five SPISE graduates who participated in the 2016 Internship program:

 2015 Internship Program

-CADSTI-NE facilitated an additional 3 student internships in 2015 during the months of June – August, including 2 internships at Synageva BioPharma, and 1 internship at Foursquare Rum Distillery in Barbados.
+In 2015, CADSTI-NE facilitated 3 student internships during the months of June – August, including 2 internships at Synageva BioPharma, and 1 internship at Foursquare Rum Distillery in Barbados.

 2014 Internship Program